KBNLresearch/cdtestcorpus/readme.md

 The contents of this repo (data, scripts) can be used to create test CDs in a number of different CD layouts.
 The script uses [mkisofs](http://linux.die.net/man/8/mkisofs) and [cdrecord](http://linux.die.net/man/1/cdrecord).
 More materials will be added over time.

-**Note that the scripts and the CDs created with them have a number of issues, see explanation at bottom of thois readme!!**
+**Note that the scripts and the CDs created with them have a number of issues, see explanation at bottom of this readme!!**

 ## Using the scripts